 This is my first blog post in a series that addresses what leadership is and is not.
-My second post is: Me-dership is not leadership either – A critical lens on idealised leadership, you can access it through the link.
+My second post is: Me-dership is not leadership either – A critical lens on idealised leadership, and the third is Developing Your Unique Leadership Style.

 Management: Structured Control